 Log and Audit

 For compliance, store the raw API responses alongside your decision.
-This creates an audit trail showing what data was available at the time of the decision.
+This creates an audit trail showing what data was available at the time of the decision.- Timestamp of each check

 - Raw API responses (scores, risk levels, reasoning, individual risk factors)